mbunge/mbunge.github.io/_posts/2017-08-05-application-logic-done-right.markdown

 ## Usage

-Now you are able to use the domain service everywhere you need it.

 You could adapt the controller logic for other usages, like CLI, Socket Streams or anything else.
-Remeber the controller is invoking business and presentation logic and converts of input into output.
+Our BlogController acts as a HTTP-Controller of MVC.

 ```php
 <?php